 Take a pool: One of the primary factors used in calculating heater size is heat loss from the surface.
 In a spa, however, surface area is far less a factor because so many spas are covered, which greatly reduces surface heat loss.
 Instead, heat-up time relative to the spa’s gallonage is the critical factor.

-Now you need to find out if the customer plans to use the heater for maintenance heating or only occasionally for intermittent or demand heating.
-Although figuring the heater size for both types of heating strategies is basically the same, maintenance heating is typically calculated using surface area, while heaters used for intermittent heating often are sized by factoring total volume.
+Now find out if the customer plans to use the heater for maintenance heating or only occasionally for intermittent or demand heating.
+Although figuring the heater size for both types of heating strategies is the same, maintenance heating is typically calculated using surface area, while heaters used for intermittent heating often are sized by factoring total volume.

 Next, determine exactly which fossil fuel will be put to use — natural gas, liquid propane or heating oil.
 In some areas of the country, natural gas is either unavailable or excessively expensive, making one of the other fossil fuels more desirable.